nerab/dropcaster/VISION.markdown

 Dropcaster works exactly the same, whether it generates an RSS feed or a HTML page.
 Therefore, all options discussed before also apply when generating HTML.

+## Generate a HTML page for each episode

+If the `--episode-pages` switch is present, dropcaster will generate a separate page for each episode.
+The result will not appear on STDOUT, but will be written to files that are named like he episode files, but with a file extension of `.html`.

+For example, let's assume the following directory structure:

+    channel.yml
+    episodes/episode1/AAE001 Hello World.mp3
+    episodes/episode2/AAE002 Getting started.mp3
+    episodes/episode3/AAE003 Advanced Topics.mp3

+With this directory structure, Dropcaster would typically be called like this:

+    dropcaster episodes/episode* --channel channel.yml

+In order to generate episode pages, the command would need to be modified to look as follows:

+    dropcaster episodes/episode* --channel channel.yml --episode-pages

+If any of the files to be generated already exist, Dropcaster will not overwrite them.
+Adding the `--force` option forces dropcaster to overwrite existing files.

+The index.html page could be written with the same command by redirecting dropcaster's output to a file:

+    dropcaster episodes/episode* --channel channel.yml --episode-pages --channel-template hannel.html.erb > index.html

+As a result, each episode will get an HTML page next to the MP3 file.
+The default HTML channel template will write links pointing to each episode.
+After calling the example command above, the esulting directory structure would look like this:

+        channel.yml
+        index.html
+        episodes/episode1/AAE001 Hello World.mp3
+        episodes/episode1/AAE001 Hello World.html
+        episodes/episode2/AAE002 Getting started.mp3
+        episodes/episode2/AAE002 Getting started.html
+        episodes/episode3/AAE003 Advanced Topics.mp3
+        episodes/episode3/AAE003 Advanced Topics.html

+Please note that the example above only deals with HTML pages.
+The RSS feed would still have to be generated with a second call to dropcaster (see the earlier sections of this page).

+Dropcaster will use its default template for generating the episode pages.
+It is also possible to specify a custom episode template with the `--episode-template=FILE` switch, passing the name of a custom episode template file (similar to a custom channel template).

+The major difference between the channel and episode HTML templates is that the episodes write out lyrics.
+For podcasts, lyrics are used for an in-depth description of the episode.
+Any text is treated as [Markdown](http://daringfireball.net/projects/markdown/) and converted to HTML.

 ## Sidecar files

 You may override the meta data for any episode by providing a YAML file with the same name as the mp3 file, but with an extension of yml or yaml (ususally refered to as [sidecar file](http://en.wikipedia.org/wiki/Sidecar_file)).
 Any attributes specified in this file override the ID tags in the mp3 file.